 - then include the details of your change of name from Alex SMITH to Billy SMITH (and any other earlier changes of name) in the “additional comments” section (remember to include the date of the change of name, to the best of your knowledge)

 Can I get a deed poll proving someone else’s change of name?

-If you need to prove someone else’s change of name (e.g. a relative), bear in mind that the person you need it for must be able to sign the document.
+If you need to prove anyone else’s change of name (e.g. an adult relative), bear in mind that the person you need it for must be able to sign the document.